serverless/blog/posts/2016-12-02-serverless-v1.3.0.md

 ### Lambda versioning

+Keeping a history of all your deployed Lambda functions is an important feature if you e.g. want to rollback to a specific function.
+Serverless now supports automatic Lambda versioning with the help of the build in Lambda versions AWS provides.

+You don't need to change anything.
+Just deploy your service as usual and Serverless will version your Lambda functions from now on.

 ### Refactorings and Bug Fixes

 We've also fixed a bunch of bugs (thanks for bringing them up!) and also continued our process of [codebase refactorings](https://github.com/serverless/serverless/issues/2645) so that it's easier for new contributors to get aboard.